-(a) Employees may attend a meeting with the President or their designate at their worksite on a mutually agreeable date.

-(b) The Union shall provide not less than two (2) weeks' notice to the Human Resources Department of the intended date and time of the meeting.

-(c) Meetings will take place after the conclusion of the employees' scheduled shift and shall not interfere with normal operations.

-(d) Upon receipt of a written request, the Commission shall allow reasonable time at the conclusion of the agenda of any course, seminar, training function or meetings held by the Commission for a speaker from the Union.

-(e) The Commission realizes that in some circumstances it is difficult for the President of the Union or the paid union representatives to meet with employees outside of normal working hours.
-Where operational requirements permit, and subject to the union representative giving reasonable notice to the Human Resources Department, the President or their designate shall have the right to meet with the employees on the Commission's premises during the normal workday.
-The purpose of this clause is to facilitate the servicing of current agreements, and it does not apply to meetings dealing with negotiations or general union policy.

-(f) In circumstances covered by Clause 2.12(e) above, the employee's time for attending such meetings shall be considered as time worked.
+- (a) Employees may attend a meeting with the President or their designate at their worksite on a mutually agreeable date. - (b) The Union shall provide not less than two weeks' notice to the Human Resources Department of the intended date and time of the meeting. - (c) Meetings will take place after the conclusion of the employees' scheduled shift and shall not interfere with normal operations. - (d) Upon receipt of a written request, the Commission shall allow reasonable time at the conclusion of the agenda of any course, seminar, training function or meetings held by the Commission for a speaker from the Union. - (e) The Commission realizes that in some circumstances it is difficult for the President of the Union or their designate to meet with employees outside of normal working hours.
+Where operational requirements permit, and subject to the union representative giving reasonable notice to the Human Resources Department, the President or their designate shall have the right to meet with the employees on the Commission's premises during the normal workday. - (f) In circumstances covered by Clause 2.12(e) above, the employee's time for attending such meetings shall be considered as time worked.
 No employee shall be entitled to claim overtime because of such meetings unless the meeting falls within the approved period of overtime.